 Belonging to Codex

-Membership of Codex has been growing steadily in recent years and is close to 190 members.
-The participation of developing countries has continued to grow and now represents a majority of the membership of the organisation.
+Membership of Codex has been growing steadily and is close to 190 members.
+The participation of developing countries has continued to grow and they represent most of the membership of the organisation.

 Codex and the World Trade Organization (WTO)

-As one of the 3 recognised international standards-setting bodies, Codex is critical to advancing the objectives of 2 WTO agreements:
+As one of the 3 recognised international standards-setting bodies, Codex is critical to advancing the objectives of the:

 Keeping up to date

 It’s important to keep up to date with any new or revised information about Codex.
-Sign-up to our Subscriptions email list to receive the latest MPI food safety news by email.
+Sign up to get MPI food safety news by email.